 Finally, good circulation in the fish tank imitates the way natural basins work.
-Some fish species may explicitly require strong flow in the aquarium, giving you an additional reason to thoroughly think about how you cycle your tank.
+Some fish species may explicitly require strong flow in the aquarium, giving you an additional reason to thoroughly think about how to cycle your tank.

 The bubbles in the tank contribute to moving the water around, which, in turn, helps maintain the same temperature throughout the tank.
 This also helps avoid sudden temperature drops, which creates a comfortable environment for your fish.

 The sufficient rates of aeration also help increase the porosity of the substrate and avoid anoxic gaps.
 This helps ensure that the substrate bacteria that prevent the formation of ammonia, methane, or hydrogen sulfide, will have all they require to survive and grow.

 Read Article: How to Build a Fish Tank – A Step By Step Guide